-Tab Table 3.3-3: Project Consistency with BAAQMD Screening Criteria Site Preparation Construction does not include extensive site preparation (e.g., grading, cut and fill, or earth movement.
-Not consistent - The proposed project would include approximately 67,100 cubic yards of soil transport associated with soil remediation activities.
-Stationary Sources Construction does not include stationary sources (e.g., backup generators) subject to BAAQMD rules and regulation.
+Table 3.3-3 Project Consistency with BAAQMD Screening Criteria Screening Criterion Requirement Project Consistency Land Use Type and Size Project is below the construction (452,000 square feet) and operational screening size (488,000 square feet) (A) for elementary school land use.
+Consistent - The proposed project would construct approximately 21,500 square feet of building square footage on school grounds.
+Basic Construction Measures Project design and implementation includes all BAAQMD Basic Construction Mitigation Measures.
+Consistent - The proposed project would incorporate all BAAQMD Basic Construction Mitigation Measures into all construction documents.
+Demolition Construction activities would not include demolition.
+Not consistent - The project would include demolition of two classroom buildings, existing kitchen, and storage building.
+Construction Phases Construction does not include simultaneous occurrence of more than two construction phases (e.g., grading, paving, and building construction would occur simultaneously).
+Not consistent - The proposed project would include simultaneous occurrence of more than two construction phases.
+Site Preparation Construction does not include extensive site preparation (e.g., grading, cut and fill, or earth movement.
+Consistent - The proposed project would not include extensive site preparation as the site is already developed and used for elementary school purposes.
+Stationary Sources Construction and operation do not include stationary sources (e.g., backup generators) subject to BAAQMD rules and regulation.
 Consistent - The proposed project would not include stationary sources.
 Material Transport Construction does not require extensive material transport (e.g., soil import and export requiring a considerable amount of haul truck activity.
+Potentially Inconsistent - The project would balance existing soils on-site and would involve approximately 13,000 square feet of building debris export activity.

-Not consistent - The project would include substantial materials transport associated with soil remediation activities.
-Construction and Operation Overlap Construction related activities would not overlap with operational activities.
+Screening Criterion Requirement Project Consistency Construction and Operation Overlap Construction related activities would not overlap with operational activities.
 Potentially Inconsistent - The proposed project could have minor construction activities at the same time as operations.
-Source: BAAQMD 2023b Screening level sizes from Table 4-1 of BAAQMD CEQA Guidelines (BAAQMD 2023b)

-As shown in Table 3.3-3, the proposed project is not consistent with all BAAQMD constructionrelated screening criteria because it would include demolition activities, site preparation/material transport.
+As shown in Table 3.3-3 the proposed project is not consistent with all BAAQMD construction-related screening criteria because it would include demolition activities.
 Accordingly, the proposed project's construction emissions were estimated using the California Emissions Estimator Model (CalEEMod, Version 2022.1).
-Potential construction emissions were estimated using default CalEEMod assumptions, with the following projectspecific modifications:
+Potential construction emissions were estimated using default CalEEMod assumptions, with the following project-specific modifications:

-- Fugitive Dust Control Measures: Fugitive dust control measures consistent with the BAAQMD's CEQA Air Quality Guidelines were incorporated in the construction emissions modeling for both Phase 1 and End Phase. - Demolition Building Square Footage: Approximately 6,000 square feet of building demolition was added to Phase 1 and 4,000 square feet of building demolition was added to End Phase to account for demolition and removal of the existing structures. - Excavation and Remediation: An excavation and remediation phase was added to the Phase 1 construction model in order to account for construction activities and soil off-haul and import associated with soil remediation. - Project Phasing: Phase 1 was modeled separately from the other phases due to the uncertainty of funding and scheduling associated with the other phases.
-All subsequent phases of construction activities were modeled as a single End Phase construction project to provide a worst-case estimate of potential construction emissions.
+- Fugitive Dust Control Measures: Fugitive dust control measures consistent with the BAAQMD's CEQA Air Quality Guidelines were incorporated in the construction emissions modeling.
+Specifically, the model assumes the site would be watered twice a day, reducing fugitive dust emissions by 36 percent. - Demolition Building Square Footage: Approximately 13,000 square feet of building demolition was added to the model to account for demolition and removal of the existing structures. - Project Phasing: Although the project includes potentially multiple phases, all project construction activities were modeled as a single project to provide a conservative worstcase estimate of potential construction emissions.

-The project's estimated Phase 1 and End Phase construction criteria air pollutant emissions are presented in Table 3.3-4 and Table 3.3-5, respectively.
+The project's estimated construction criteria air pollutant emissions are presented in Table 3.3-4.
 Refer to Appendix A for detailed CalEEMod assumptions and output files.